Jewelry Blog

 Hardness: 7.5-8 on the Mohs Scale

-Emeralds are utilized in all sorts of jewelry, from necklaces to bracelets and earrings.
-Although they’re popular in rings, many try to avoid emerald rings, as they are prone to breakage.
+Emeralds are utilized in all sorts of jewelry, like necklaces, bracelets and earrings.
+Although they’re extremely popular in rings, some try to avoid emerald rings, due to them being prone to breakage.

 June Birthstone